 Skip to content

-This article explains how to create Docker applications in AAC.
-To complete this procedure, you need Developer or Admin permissions on AAC.
+This guide explains how to create Docker applications in AMD Accelerator Cloud (AAC).
+You need Developer or Admin permissions.

-1. Click on the Applications option in the top bar menu, and then click on Applications again.
+1. Click Applications in the top bar, then Applications again.

-2. Once the application view is open, click on the New Application button located at the top left.
+2. Click New Application at the top left.

-Note: If you do not see the + New Application button, you do not have Developer or Admin permission.
+If you do not see + New Application, you do not have Developer or Admin permission.

 Select Docker

-Select Docker on the container type screen. click the NEXT button.
+Select Docker on the container type screen, then click Next.

-In the general information panel, configure the general application attributes.
-Refer to the image below for guidance.
+In the general information panel, configure the application attributes.

 • Name: Name of the application.